AleSpero/ExpandableCardView/README.md

 ## Getting the Library

-First of all, get the library by cloning this repo (soon it will be available by jar and by maven central)
+First of all, get the library by cloning this repo (soon it will be available by Jar and by Maven Central)

 ## Declaring the view

-After you have the Library, setup, just declare the ExpandableCardView in your xml:
+After you have the Library correctly setup, just declare the ExpandableCardView in your xml:

 ```xml
 <com.alespero.expandablecardview.ExpandableCardView